Ron Reyes: Black Flag

-At the time of joining Black Flag, he was a street kid who had been following them since the beginning, and already knew all the songs.
+At the time of joining Black Flag, Reyes was a street kid who had been following them since the beginning, and already knew all the songs.
 He also played drums in an early incarnation of Redd Kross, along with Greg Hetson, who went on to form the Circle Jerks with Keith Morris, and subsequently joined Bad Religion.
 After touring with the band for less than a year, he left Black Flag in the middle of a show at the Fleetwood in Redondo Beach, due to his dissatisfaction with the rising violence in the punk scene.

 Reyes was coaxed back into Black Flag long enough to record the Jealous Again EP.
 He also appeared on some selections included on the 1983 compilation album Everything Went Black.
 He can be seen in Penelope Spheeris' 1980 documentary The Decline of Western Civilization, in which he dedicates the song "Revenge" to the LAPD, and jokingly shows off his apartment, which is a closet.
 After the recording sessions, Reyes went back to Vancouver and was replaced by singer Dez Cadena.

 The Jealous Again EP was released after Reyes had left the band for a final time.
 On the sleeve, he was credited as "Chavo Pederast", nonstandard Spanish for "Kid Pedophile".
 After his departure from Black Flag, Reyes relocated to Vancouver and formed the band Crash Bang Crunch Pop!.

 Reyes rejoined Black Flag as vocalist for a 2013 tour and appeared on their subsequent album What The....
 In November 2013, Reyes took to Facebook to inform fans that he was fired mid-show during a performance in Australia.
 Reyes said that his mic was taken and he was told to get off the stage by professional skateboarder and band manager Mike Vallely who also briefly fronted Black Flag in 2003.
 "You're done, party's over get off it's over..."
 He said something else to me but it was a lie so I won't repeat it here."
 Reyes said differences with Greg Ginn made him relieved that he was no longer with the band saying "So with a sense of great relief that it was finally over I left the stage and walked to the hotel room.
 They finished the set with Mike V on vocals.
 Yes it is my opinion that we fell very short indeed and the diminishing ticket sales and crowds are a testament to that.
 However It was made clear to me that raising these issues was tantamount to a blasphemous stab in the back to Greg".

 In 2014, Reyes backed claims made by Greg Ginn's ex-wife that Ginn was abusive towards his 7 and 10 year old daughters and appeared in court on her behalf with Reyes claiming Ginn was on drugs around his daughters and would not properly feed them, often neglected them and that he is not capable of caring for children.